rishabh1302/Enron_Intent_Detection/README.md

 The model tuning in Random Forest is much easier than in case of XGBoost.
 In RF we have two main parameters: number of features to be selected at each node and number of decision trees.
 RF are harder to overfit than XGBoost.
 I did not try tuning for XGBoost as it is extremely compute intensive and time consuming.

+It is generally the case that a well-tuned GBM can work better than a RF.
+However, the GridSearchCV recommendation was to also use a square root max feature parameter, which worked well in the case of random forests!

 # Approach to Solve - Rishabh